 hCG levels (mIU/mL) | |

-These numbers should be used as a guide only.
+These numbers are just a guide.
 Your levels may rise differently.
 It’s not the number that matters as much as how the number changes.
-Your healthcare provider will let you know if your hCG levels need to be checked and what your test results mean for your pregnancy.
-Remember that healthy pregnancies may have lower than average hCG levels.
+Your healthcare provider will let you know if your hCG levels need to be checked and what the test results mean for your pregnancy.
+Remember, healthy pregnancies may have lower-than-average hCG levels.

 Advertisement